Thank you, Mascoma Valley Regional School District

 Oils on canvas, 22"x28"

 Lastly, A Cairn of Hope (Cardigan Mt. from Firescrew) was given to the Canaan Elementary School.
 From time to time, we will all experience dark, trying circumstances.
 When the world seems too heavy, when there is no end in sight to our burdens, when we are at our breaking point, it is so easy to lose our way.
 It is easy to make poor choices, say foolish things and behave badly because of pure exhaustion or limited resources.
-But as a community, we can chose to seek out and care for one another.
+But as a community, we can choose to seek out and care for one another.
 We can extend encouragement, guidance and patience, gently pulling one another back into the fold.
 We can calmly create time and space for people to rest and heal.
+We can forgive.
 We can gingerly resolve our differences.
 When we choose that posture, we become solid beacons of hope, just as this cairn points the way to weary hikers in inclement weather.

 I truly hope that the Mascoma Valley School District enjoys these works for many years to come.